The blocks below my socks

 With colder weather comes warm clothes and hot chocolates.
 As the winter approaches, the rhythmic tradition of unboxing sweaters and beanies packed away during summers begins.
 Then comes the larger part of the unboxing - the quilts and rugs.

 Most homes decorate their cold tiled flooring with beautiful rugs during winters to keep their feet warm.
 From Oriental and Persian rugs to more modernised abstract rugs and fluffy faux fur rugs - have you ever looked down at the beautiful aesthetic surrounding your feet and wondered how its made.
-How often do we pay attention to whats below our feet?
+How often do we pay attention to what’s below our feet?

 Humans have made rugs out of any possible material they found suitable.
 Ancient civilisations made rugs out of reeds and grasses to keep the cold ground warm.
 It soon evolved to rugs made out of camel, sheep and goat hair.
 While originally rugs were primarily functional and meant to keep floors warm, animal domestication continued and civilisations began to dorm, fancier rugs became a sign of prestige and class.
 Soon intricate hand knotted rugs started evolving, a symbol to showcase wealth and prestige.
 These hand-woven rugs then became pieces of art decorating and adding warmth to the homes that welcomed them.
 Nowadays, rugs are produced industrially, making them much more affordable.
 Still, hand woven carpets are praised for their artistic value, for the material used and are still sort after by most.